js-mentorship-sasha/javascript/README.md

 An operator is unary if it has a single operand.
 For example, the unary negation - reverses the sign of a number.
 An operator is binary if it has two operands.

+    Remainder %
+ The result of a % b is the remainder of the integer division of a by b.

+   Exponentiation **
+ For a natural number b, the result of a ** b is a multiplied by itself b times.

+  Increment/decrement
+ Increment ++ increases a variable by 1 a++ = a+1;

+ Decrement -- decreases a variable by 1 a-- = a-1;

+!!!
+Increment/decrement can only be applied to variables.
+Trying to use it on a value like 5++ will give an error. !!!

+   Bitwise operators
+    AND - ( & )
+    OR - ( | )
+    XOR  - ( ^ )
+    NOT = ( ~ )
+    LEFT SHIFT - ( << )
+    RIGHT SHIFT - ( >> )
+    ZERO-FILL RIGHT SHIFT - ( >>> )

+   Comma
+   (rare to use)
+ The comma operator allows us to evaluate several expressions, dividing them with a comma ,.
+Each of them is evaluated but only the result of the last one is returned.